gritukan/hamkaas/README.md

 Have you ever been wondered how modern compilers for deep learning work?
 Or do you just want to get some hands-on experience with CUDA programming?
 Then this may be for you.
 This repository consists of a 5 labs that starts from a simple CUDA programs and ends with a simple compiler capable of running LLaMA 2 7b.
 You definitely won't become an expert in CUDA computing after this, but hopefully you will get a basic understanding of the concepts behind modern deep learning.

+# Disclaimer

+I have just finished this project, so the code and especially texts were not tested enough and bugs are likely.
+If you do not want to take a course with potential bugs, I suggest to wait for a while until it becomes more stable.

 # Prerequisites

 You need to have a basic knowledge of C++ and Python programming.
 A basic understanding of deep learning is a plus but not required.
 No prior experience with CUDA is needed.